Transforming Teaching to Generate Student Success

 Why is this a good example?

-Alignment: PCRS #2.4 – Knowledge of Practice
+Alignment: EPO domain #2 – Knowledge of Practice

 Specific: “Apply principles” is a discrete and concrete action